geeksceo/teams/README.md

- # A collaboratif platform for students with chat and boards features.
+## A collaborative platform for students.